Robust Bayes-Like Estimation: Rho-Bayes estimation: Connexion with classical Bayes estimators

-\end{ass} The convexity of $\gTheta$ and the well-known formulas for the volume of Euclidean balls imply that this property holds for all probabilities which are absolutely continuous with respect to the Lebesgue measure with a density which is bounded from above and below but other situations are also possible.
-One simple example would be $\gTheta=[-1,1]$ and $\nu$ with density $(1/2)(\alpha+1)|x|^{\alpha}$, $\alpha>0$ with respect to the Lebesgue measure. \begin{thm} Under Assumptions~\ref{A-MLE} and~\ref{A-prior}, for all $z >0$, with probability at least $1-e^{-z}$,
+\end{ass} The convexity of $\bs{\Theta}$ and the well-known formulas for the volume of Euclidean balls imply that this property holds for all probabilities which are absolutely continuous with respect to the Lebesgue measure with a density which is bounded from above and below but other situations are also possible.
+One simple example would be $\bs{\Theta}=[-1,1]$ and $\nu$ with density $(1/2)(\alpha+1)|x|^{\alpha}$, $\alpha>0$ with respect to the Lebesgue measure. \begin{thm} Under Assumptions~\ref{A-MLE} and~\ref{A-prior}, one can find two functions $C$ and $n_{1}$ on $(0,+\infty)$, also depending on $s$ and all the parameters involved in these assumptions but independent of $n$, such that, for all $n\ge n_{1}(z)$,

-where $C_0$ depends on $z$ and the various parameters involved in our assumptions. \end{thm} This means that, under suitably strong assumptions, the usual posterior and our $\rho$-posterior distributions are asymptotically the same which shows that our construction is a genuine generalization of the classical Bayesian approach.
+\end{thm} This means that, under suitably strong assumptions, the usual posterior and our $\rho$-posterior distributions are asymptotically the same which shows that our construction is a genuine generalization of the classical Bayesian approach.
 It also implies that the Bernstein-von Mises Theorem also holds for $\pi_{\!\gX}$ as shown by the following result. \begin{cor} Let Assumptions~\ref{A-MLE} and~\ref{A-prior} hold, $(\widehat{\gtheta}_{n})$ be an asymptically efficient sequence of estimators of the true parameter $\gvartheta$ and assume that the following version of the Bernstein-von Mises Theorem is true:

 where $I$ denotes the Fisher Information matrix and $\norm{\cdot}_{TV}$ the total variation norm.
 Then the $\rho$-posterior distribution also satisfies the same Bernstein-von Mises Theorem, i.e.